mrqa/mrqa.github.io/rc/shared.md

 - **September 16, 2019**: Acceptance notification and reviews shared with authors
 - **September 30, 2019**: System description paper camera-ready deadline

-All submission deadlines are 11:59 PM GMT -12 (anywhere in the world).
+All submission deadlines are 11:59 PM GMT-12 (anywhere in the world).

 ## Questions?
 For any questions regarding our shared task, please use [Github issues](https://github.com/mrqa/MRQA-Shared-Task-2019/issues).
 We are here to answer your questions and looking forward to your submissions!